ufs-community/ufs-srweather-app/docs/UsersGuide/source/Quickstart.rst

 fully supported for this release while the operational mode will be more exclusively used by NOAA/NCEP Central Operations (NCO) and those in the NOAA/NCEP/Environmental Modeling Center (EMC) working with NCO on pre-implementation testing.
 Sample config.sh files are discussed in this section for Level 1 platforms.

+NOTE DOM 20220227 at this point the user is in directory build

 Make a copy of ``config.community.sh`` to get started: